 "It has been argued that anorexia nervosa has characteristics similar to culture-bound syndromes [5].
 A culture-bound syndrome may be defined as a constellation of symptoms which is not to be found universally in human populations but is restricted to a particular culture or group of cultures."
-(573)

-Nasser, Mervat.
-1988.
-"Culture and Weight Consciousness."
-Journal of Psychosomatic Research 32(6):573-77.
+Nasser, M. (1988).
+Culture and weight consciousness.
+Journal of Psychosomatic Research 32(6):573-577.

-1. Anorexia nervosa has many characteristics of a culture bound syndrome.
-Nassar, the writer of "Culture and Weight Consciousness" says, "A culture-bound syndrome may be defined as a constellation of symptoms which is not to be found universally in human populations but is restricted to a particular culture or group of cultures" (1988:573).

-2. Using a theory about culture-bound syndromes, Nasser claims that anorexia nervosa tends to spread from person to person within a culture, but rarely goes outside of that culture (1988:573).

-3. As Nasser notes, some people feel that anorexia nervosa may be usefully compared to the phenomenon he describes as a "culture-bound syndrome" (1988:573).
+- 1. Anorexia nervosa has characteristics of culture-bound syndromes.
+Nasser (1988) says, "A culture-bound syndrome may be defined as a constellation of symptoms which is not to be found universally in human populations but is restricted to a particular culture or group of cultures" (p.
+573). - 2.
+Using a theory about culture-bound syndromes, Nasser (1988) claims that anorexia nervosa tends to spread from person to person within a culture, but rarely goes outside of that culture. - 3.
+Anorexia nervosa may be usefully compared to "culture-bound syndromes" because its symptoms are confined within groups that share specific cultures (Nasser, 1988, p.
+573).